 The Art of the Rise

-More Than You Ever Wanted To Know About Rising Dough
+More Than You Ever Wanted To Know About

 After questions about starters, the most popular topic for emails from visitors to the site relate to rise.
 And there are lots of questions about rising dough.
 How many times have you seen instructions that tell you to let the dough rise until doubled?
 Many cookbooks and web pages will give you a bit more of a hint, such as "Allow to rise until doubled, about 2 hours."
 However, we try not to do that.
 Why?
 Is it because we're cruel?
 I wish it were that easy.
 Let's talk about rising a bit.

-As the dough rises, it will reach a point where the push of the riser and the leakage of the dough are pretty much the same.
+As the dough rises, it will reach a point where the push of the riser and the leakage of the gas from the dough are at pretty much the same level.
 At that point, the dough has risen to its peak.
 After a while at it's peak state, the riser will lose energy and will begin producing less gas.
 As the riser loses force, the dough will begin to collapse.
 How long the dough will maintain its peak is called the tolerance of the dough.
 This is very important to commercial bakers, as sometimes the dough might have to wait for time in the oven.
 When the dough is at its peak, it is usually quite fragile, especially if you started with a wet dough.

 The tolerance of the dough depends on a number of things, such as how liquid or firm the dough is, how much riser was used, the strength of the flour, the temperature of the dough and rising area.
-A firmer dough is more resilient than a softer doughs and has greater tolerance.
+A firmer dough is more resilient than a softer dough and has greater tolerance.
 Less riser makes things happen more slowly, so the dough has more tolerance.
 Also, doughs made with all-purpose or bread flours will have more tolerance than doughs made with whole grain wheat or rye flours.
 The tolerance of most white doughs is around an hour.
 Rye dough tolerance can be as short as six minutes (the message here is, when the rye dough has risen, bake it.)

 In that life cycle of rise, peak and fall, there are many interesting points along the way.
 Bakers will often tell you to bake the dough when it has doubled in size, increased to 1 1/2 times its original size, or has tripled in size.
 This has a number of implications.